-Obviously the “buck stops” with the senior pastor, but the executive pastor often functions as “facilitator” when a decision has to be made or an important issue must be resolved.
+Obviously, the “buck stops” with the senior pastor.
+Still, the executive pastor often functions as a “facilitator” when a decision has to be made or an important issue must be resolved.

 As I outlined in a recent post about the unique relationship between the senior and executive pastors, an effective executive pastor knows and understands the wishes of the senior pastor.
-Therefore, when a decision has to be made or an issue arises, the executive pastor brings the staff together, in whatever configuration that’s necessary, to ensure a decision is made.
-In some cases this includes getting the senior pastor involved.
+Therefore, when a decision has to be made or an issue arises, the executive pastor brings the staff together to ensure a decision is made in whatever configuration that’s necessary.
+In some cases, this includes getting the senior pastor involved.

-As it relates to conflict resolution, though, the executive pastor’s role is not to resolve the conflict, but rather to see that the conflict is resolved.
+As it relates to conflict resolution, though, the executive pastor’s role is not to resolve the conflict but rather to see that it is resolved.
 When and if a staff member approaches the executive pastor about another staff member, the executive pastor’s response must be, “Have you talked to the other staff member?”
-The executive pastor brings the two staff members together only if they are unsuccessful in their attempt to resolve the conflict on their own.
+The executive pastor brings the two staff members together only if they are unsuccessful in resolving the conflict on their own.

-Obviously this is biblical conflict resolution, but it’s important that the executive pastor understand that their responsibility is to see that resolution happens, not to “smooth things over.”
-In this way, the executive pastor is a peacemaker not a peacekeeper.
+Obviously, this is biblical conflict resolution, but the executive pastor must understand that their responsibility is to see that resolution happens, not to “smooth things over.”
+In this way, the executive pastor is a peacemaker, not a peacekeeper.

 Ultimately a “peacemaking culture” develops, and unresolved conflict is rare.
 Helping to create this culture and “make” this happen is the responsibility of the executive pastor as the day-to-day leader of the staff.